 안녕하세요!! 토미입니다!

-I’ve been so excited to teach this class until today, so I’m gonna cry happy tears.
+I’ve been so excited to teach this lesson until today that I will cry happy tears.

-These are indirect speeches that we couldn’t cover in the beginner class.
+These are indirect speech that we couldn’t cover in the beginner class.

-After you learn them, you will be able to tell what another person has said.
+After you learn them, you can tell what another person has said.

-Everybody, try your best all through the lessons and you’ll definitely be the super master of the intermediate level.
+Everybody, try your best throughout the lessons, and you’ll be a super master of the intermediate level.

 그럼 시작할게요!

-[아/어 달라고 하다] means “ask sb to do a favor (for the original speaker)” and mainly follows a verb.
+-아/어 달라고 하다 means “ask someone to do a favor (for the original speaker)” and mainly follows a verb.

-About the conjugation, first you make 요 form of a verb, and you remove 요, and just add [달라고 하다].
+About the conjugation, first, you make 요 form of a verb, remove 요, and add 달라고 하다.

-It means “ask sb to take a look.”
+It means “ask someone to take a look.”

-Its 요 form is [읽어요], so you remove 요 from it, and it’s going to be [읽어 달라고 하다] “ask sb to read.”
+Its 요 form is 읽어요, so you remove 요 from it, and it’s going to be 읽어 달라고 하다 “to ask someone to read.”

 Then, let’s look at some example sentences.